-- There’s always a chance the property value might drop over the time.
+- There’s always a chance the property value might drop over time.

 Pros and Cons of Leasing Office Space

-- With your money not stuck in real estate debts, you are more free to respond to opportunities coming your way.
+- With your money not stuck in real estate debts, you are freer to respond to opportunities coming your way.

-- You credit scores don’t make a huge difference while leasing.
+- Your credit scores don’t make a huge difference while leasing.

-- Freedom to move to new location if you feel your business outgrows the space.
+- Freedom to move to a new location if you feel your business outgrows the space.